Video: How to make a complaint or raise a serious concern about a social landlord

 Freephone: 0800 377 7330

-• report on its performance against the standards and outcomes of the Scottish Social Housing Charter
+• not reporting its performance in achieving the outcomes and standards in the Scottish Social Housing Charter to its tenants

-If it doesn't sort it, you can report it to us.
+If you have a serious concern about a social landlord you can report it to us.

 We may use our legal powers to act, if we need to, to protect your interests.